 2. Don’t overdo it.

 If you over rely on customer service training, you’re not spending enough time spent coaching agents individually to help them progress toward their goals.
-Be sure to balance periodic one-to-many training sessions with daily 1:1 feedback from managers.
+Be sure to balance periodic one-to-many training sessions with daily 1:1 agent coaching sessions from managers.

 3. Determine your training priorities.

-Salesforce’s recommended training priorities for customer service staff include product knowledge, effective communication, patience, efficiency (proficiency with tech stack, anticipating likely customer questions, etc.), and attention to detail for more effective troubleshooting and likelier first contact resolution.
+Salesforce’s recommended training priorities for customer service staff include product knowledge, effective communication, patience, efficiency (proficiency with tech stack, anticipating likely customer questions, etc.), and attention to detail for more effective troubleshooting and likelier first contact resolution (aka first call resolution).
 To this list, we would add service “highlights” that naturally encourage sales.

 4. Align customer service training with brand values and goals.